-- 18. The Advisory Working Group noted the terms of reference for the evaluation of the Review of Significant Trade included an assessment of the Review, the preparation of case studies to inform the evaluation and an analysis of the effectiveness of the Review of Significant Trade. - 19.
-Regarding the assessment of the existing review process, the Advisory Working Group shared their experiences and evaluated the various steps of the current review process in order to recommend modifications to Resolution Conf.
-12.8 (Rev. CoP13) on Review of Significant Trade in specimens of Appendix-II species (Annex 3 of this report).
-In doing so, the Advisory Working Group noted the difficulty in assessing: - the support provided to range States (outside of that identified in the case studies), - the ongoing process to monitor and review of the implementation of recommendations, and - the impacts of the process on other aspects of CITES implementation. - 20.
-A series of case studies was prepared by a consultant (see AC26/PC20 Doc.7) and a presentation was made to the Advisory Working Group at the Vilm meeting (24-28 June 2012).
-The case studies were greatly appreciated in informing the initial recommendations made by the Advisory Working Group. - 21.
-Finally, the Advisory Working Group noted the most difficult element of the terms of reference was to assess the effectiveness, including the costs and benefits, of the Review of Significant Trade thus far.
-The Advisory Working Group noted that the case studies provided some evaluation of the effectiveness of the review, and the proposed revisions to the Review of Significant Trade process (Annex 3 of this report) were recommended to address some of the issues raised in the case studies and thus contribute to the effectiveness of the review process.
+- 19. The Scientific Committees noted that the terms of reference for the evaluation of the Review of Significant Trade included an assessment of the Review, the preparation of case studies to inform the evaluation and an analysis of the effectiveness of the Review of Significant Trade. - 20.
+Regarding the assessment of the existing review process, the Committees shared their experiences and evaluated the various steps of the current review process in order to recommend modifications to Resolution Conf.
+12.8 (Rev. CoP13) on Review of Significant Trade in specimens of Appendix-II species (Annex 1 of this report).
+In doing so, the Committees noted the difficulty in assessing: - the support provided to range States (outside of that identified in the case studies); - the ongoing process to monitor and review of the implementation of recommendations; and - the impacts of the process on other aspects of CITES implementation. - 21.
+A series of case studies was prepared by a consultant (see document AC26/PC20 Doc.7) and a presentation was made to the AWG at the Vilm meeting (24-28 June 2012).
+The case studies were greatly appreciated in informing the initial recommendations made by the AWG. - 22.
+Finally, the Committees noted that the most difficult element of the terms of reference was to assess the effectiveness, including the costs and benefits, of the Review of Significant Trade thus far.
+The Committees noted that the case studies referenced above provided some evaluation of the effectiveness of the review, and the proposed revisions to the Review of Significant Trade process were recommended to address some of the issues raised in the case studies and thus contribute to the effectiveness of the review process.

-- 22. The Advisory Working Group also felt a regular audit of the outcomes of the Review of Significant Trade would support the ongoing monitoring of the effectiveness of this process.
-The Advisory Working Group thus proposed a revision to Resolution Conf.
-12.8 (Rev. CoP13) on Review of Significant Trade in specimens of Appendix-II species (Annex 3 of this report) to direct the Animals and Plants Committee to undertake a regular review of the process. - 23.
-In addition, the Advisory Working Group felt strongly that a database that tracks the progress of species/country combinations through the Review of Significant Trade process is an essential tool for the Scientific Committees and Parties, to improve both the effectiveness and transparency of the Review of Significant Trade, and thus proposed the Conference of Parties adopt a decision to establish a Review of Significant Trade Tracking and Management database (Annex 5). - 24.
-The Advisory Working Group also proposed a "final recommendation" be included in the process to assist the review of the process.
+- 23. The Committees also felt that a regular audit of the outcomes of the Review of Significant Trade would support the ongoing monitoring of the effectiveness of this process.
+They thus proposed a revision to Resolution Conf.
+12.8 (Rev. CoP13) on Review of Significant Trade in specimens of Appendix-II species (Annex 1 of this document) to direct the Animals and Plants Committee to undertake a regular review of the process. - 24.
+In addition, the Committees felt strongly that a database that tracks the progress of species/country combinations through the Review of Significant Trade process is an essential tool for the Scientific Committees and Parties, to improve both the effectiveness and transparency of the Review of Significant Trade, and thus propose that the Conference of the Parties adopts a decision to establish a Review of Significant Trade Tracking and Management database (Annex 2 of this report). - 25.
+The Committees also propose that a "final recommendation" be included in the process to assist the review of the process.
 However, while the Secretariat can be directed to provide information on the resources expended in past Reviews of Significant Trade, a full cost/benefit analysis of this investment as proposed in the terms of reference, in comparison to investment in other CITES activities, would require complex analysis and would fundamentally be based on individual judgement.